anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Agent-Proximity Assertion {#agt_prx}

 "Agent-proximity" is a statement in the PVR and in the voucher, that the registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
-"Agent-proximity" is therefore a weaker assertion then "proximity", which is defined in section 4 of {{RFC8366}}.
+"Agent-proximity" is therefore a different assertion then "proximity", which is defined in section 4 of {{RFC8366}}.
-"agent-proximity" is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
+"Agent-proximity" is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.

 In BRSKI, the pledge verifies POP of the registrar via the TLS handshake and pins that public key as the "proximity-registrar-cert" into the voucher request.
-This allows the MASA to see the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
+This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
 In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.

 In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and must take the Registrar-Agent LDevID provisionally.